Quakers: Europe

 In the United Kingdom, the predominantly liberal and unprogrammed Yearly Meeting of the Religious Society of Friends (Quakers) in Britain, has 478 local meetings, and 14,260 adult members, with an additional 8,560 non-member adults who attend worship and 2,251 children.
 The number has declined steadily since the mid-20th century.
 Programmed meetings occur, including in Wem and London.
 Small groups of Conservative Friends meet in Ripley and Greenwich in England, and Arbroath in Scotland, who follow the Ohio Yearly Meeting's Book of Discipline.

 Evangelical Friends Central Europe Yearly Meeting has 4,306 members across six nations, including Albania, Hungary and Romania.

 Ireland Yearly Meeting is unprogrammed and more conservative than Britain Yearly Meeting.
 It has 1,591 members in 28 meetings across the Republic of Ireland, and in Northern Ireland.

-German Yearly Meeting is unprogrammed and liberal and has 453 members, worshiping in 31 meetings in Germany and Austria.
+German Yearly Meeting is unprogrammed and liberal and has 453 members, worshipping in 31 meetings in Germany and Austria.

 Small groups of Friends in Czech Republic, Estonia, Greece, Latvia, Lithuania, Malta, Poland, Portugal, and Ukraine attend meetings for worship there.